 One of BACES’s main objectives is to consolidate a powerful multidisciplinary research environment on EU studies.
 Indeed, BACES is designed as a think tank aimed at attracting researchers, experts, students and policy-makers.
 The added value is to improve awareness, responsiveness and understanding of current EU affairs (including economic integration) and encourage contributions from a multidisciplinary approach of politics, economy and law.
 To achieve this, BACES implements the following actions:

 The main lines of research, led by the Academic Board members, are:

 - EU policy-making and its implementation: Making decisions both in the EU Council and the European Parliament (EP) often implies overcoming strong differences between actors.
-This line of research is therefore focused on the evaluation of legislative accomplishments of the main actors EU legislative actors and, more importantly, on the role that power capacities actors hold when explaining EU policy outputs.
+This line of research is therefore focused on the evaluation of legislative accomplishments of the main actors, EU legislative actors and, more importantly, on the role that power capacities actors hold when explaining EU policy outputs.
 At the same time, the study of the actors involved in EU policymaking (as well as the implementation of EU policies) will help to identify the shortfalls of the EU system of governance.